 - Yellow/orange Fleshed - often considered to be sweeter than red and pink watermelons

 These are old fruits, thought to have originated almost 5,000 years ago in the Kalahari Desert of Africa.
 Seeds were brought to the U.S. by African slaves.
 Thanks to hybridizing, there are over 100 varieties of watermelons, in assorted sizes, shapes, and colors.

 Exposure Full Sun.
 The plants can tolerate some partial shade, particularly in hotter climates, but you want plenty of sun to develop the sugars.
 Hardiness Watermelons are annuals.
 They are very susceptible to cold weather and frost.
 Days to Maturity This varies greatly.
-Long season watermelons mature in 80 – 90 days.
-Those bred for shorter season can mature in as little as 70 days.
+Long season watermelons mature in 80 to 90 days.
+Those bred for a shorter season can mature in as little as 70 days.